Recto and verso: Usage

+Latin script

 In codicology, each physical sheet (folium, abbreviated fol. or f.) of a manuscript is numbered, and the sides are referred to as folium rēctum and folium versum, abbreviated as r and v respectively.
 Editions of manuscripts will thus mark the position of text in the original manuscript in the form fol.
 1r, sometimes with the r and v in superscript, as in 1r, or with a superscript o indicating the ablative rēctō foliō, versō, as in 1ro.
 This terminology has been standard since the beginnings of modern codicology in the 17th century.

 In 2011, Martyn Lyons argued that the term rēctum "right, correct, proper" for the front side of the leaf derives from the use of papyrus in late antiquity, as a different grain ran across each side, and only one side was suitable to be written on, so that usually papyrus would carry writing only on the "correct", smooth side (and just in exceptional cases would there be writing on the reverse side of the leaf).

 The terms "recto" and "verso" are also used in the codicology of manuscripts written in right-to-left scripts, like Syriac, Arabic and Hebrew.
 However, as these scripts are written in the other direction to the scripts witnessed in European codices, the recto page is to the left while the verso is to the right.
 The reading order of each folio remains first verso, then recto, regardless of writing direction.